-Dumbarton Oaks is pleased to announce plans for the creation of a single, comprehensive font for use in the scholarly publication of Byzantine inscriptions.
-The new font, called Athena Ruby, will be an OpenType, Unicode-compliant font, and therefore compatible with all major operating systems.
-News and documentation about the font will appear here.
+Dumbarton Oaks is pleased to provide a single, comprehensive font for use in the scholarly publication of Byzantine inscriptions.
+The font, called Athena Ruby, is an OpenType, Unicode-compliant font, and therefore compatible with all major operating systems.

 Inscription fonts at Dumbarton Oaks